 What is a measure?

-A measure is a numeric outcome of an analysis that indicates how often a specific outcome is obtained.
+A measure is simply how often something happens.
 Still not sure what that means?
 Let's look at a Rural EMS Counts example:

 12 Lead Performed for Suspected Cardiac Chest Pain If you run the measure, you will get a percentage.
 The percentage gives you how often your agency is performing 12-Lead ECG’s on patients with suspected cardiac chest pain, based on the provider’s primary or secondary impression.
 If you get 75% and had 4 patients, that would mean 3 of 4 suspected cardiac chest pain patients received a 12-Lead.